Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: INTERLUDE: ANALYTIC PRELIMINARIES

-\sect{PSti}{Sobolev-type inequalities.}{Sobolev-type inequalities} In \expnum{Section 6}{enerineq} we shall require a Sobolev inequality for functions defined on sets (essentially) of the form $\R^1 \times [-Z, Z]$, where $Z > 0$ is arbitrarily small.
-The standard Sobolev inequality on such a set has a constant which diverges as $Z \rightarrow 0$.
-In this section we derive an alternate Sobolev inequality with bounded constant given auxiliary $L^2$ bounds on the boundary $\R^1 \times \{ Z \}$ (see \expnum{Proposition ??}{sobolevemb}).
-We then apply similar ideas to derive a Klainerman-Sobolev inequality for functions defined on a strip of the form $\R^1 \times [k, k + \dk]$ and which are bounded, together with various of their derivatives, in $L^\infty(\R^1 \times \{ k + \dk \})$ (see \expnum{Proposition ??}{klainsobolv}).
+The spatial sections $\quAsigmat$ on which we define energies (see Definitions \ref{longbulkdefin}, \ref{difrerset}) have width that vanishes in the limit $\qusigmat \rightarrow 0$, and moreover depends on the existence time $\queTp$.
+Since an ordinary Sobolev inequality on such regions would have a constant diverging as $\qusigmat \rightarrow 0$ and depending on $\queTp$, we derive an alternate Sobolev inequality with bounded constant independent of $\qusigmat$ and $\queTp$ given auxiliary $L^2$ bounds on one of the boundaries (see \quEEEsobolevemb).
+We then apply similar ideas to derive a Klainerman-Sobolev inequality for functions defined on a strip of the form $\quR^1 \times [\quKSk, \quKSk + \qudk]$ and which are bounded, together with various of their derivatives, in $L^\infty(\quR^1 \times \{ \quKSk + \qudk \})$ (see \quEEEklainsobolv).